calum74/entropy/README.md

 A demo and tutorial of this library can be found in [sample.cpp](tests/sample.cpp).

-## Citing this work

-The theoretical background to this library can be found on [ArXiv].

 ## Building C++

 Make sure you install CMake and C++, and you check out submodules (some of the tests submodule other projects for testing purposes).